 Cost-Effective Small Business Mobile Apps

-The key features that can help you achieve those goals are predictable, so we don’t need to reinvent the wheel every time.
+The key features that can help you achieve those goals are predictable.
+So, small business mobile apps don’t need to reinvent the wheel every time.
 That makes cost-effective native mobile apps possible on typical SME budgets.

-So, the big question is — how much would such a small business mobile app cost?
+So, the big question is — how much do small business mobile apps cost?

-Well, my prices for mobile apps currently start from just
+Well, my prices for apps currently start from just

 £997 £747 plus £97 per month for two “native” apps.
 So you don’t need to choose between serving Android or iPhone users — you can do both!
-The apps also come with an online dashboard to let you update deals, send messages, review usage stats and manage other information within your app.
+These small business mobile apps are editable, too.
+They include an online dashboard to let you update deals, send messages, review usage stats and manage other information within your app.